Prestonwood Country Club

 Prestonwood Country Club is a private country club in Cary, North Carolina, located near Research Triangle Park (RTP) and Raleigh-Durham International Airport (RDU).
-The country club's amenities include 54 holes of golf, 15 tennis courts, a full-service fitness and aquatics center, dining service and event space for various occasions.
+The country club's amenities include 54 holes of golf, 14 tennis courts, 4 pickleball courts, a full-service fitness and aquatics center, dining service and event space for various occasions.
 Prestonwood has played host to numerous national golf events including the SAS Championship and the Jimmy V Celebrity Golf Classic.

 History

 Prestonwood Country Club opened on Memorial Day, 1988, offering a pool and fitness center.
 Later that summer, the club debuted 27 holes of golf.
 In 1991, the club was purchased by private investors, who then decided to expand Prestonwood by building more homes and roads.
 By early 1996, the club had expanded to 54 holes of golf, a driving range, three practice greens and a short game area.
 The country club rebuilt the pool and fitness center, which now consists of 8000 ft2 of space.

 In 2003, the club also added new tennis courts at a satellite location.
 In 2005, Prestonwood built a 60000 ft2 addition to their clubhouse, including a grand ballroom and men's locker room.
 Other additions included a renovated golf pro shop, ladies locker room, and card room.